 It’s no secret that selling to other businesses is tricky.
 You simply won’t succeed if you don’t take B2B selling for what it is: A high-stakes selling game that requires an entirely unique approach from direct-to-consumer selling.

 When done right, B2B sales have the potential to be both extremely lucrative and deeply rewarding.
 The following eight selling strategies are real-world tips from insiders who routinely close huge B2B sales.
-Implement these tips, and you’ll develop an approach that helps you close more B2B sales -- right away.
+Implement these account-based selling tips, and you’ll develop an approach that helps you close more B2B sales -- right away.

 1) Skip straight to the real decision makers.